RebelCodeBase/testaid/README.rst

 uses the moleculeplay fixture. moleculeplay handles the sysadmin tasks of setting the right symlinks and it makes low-level calls to the `ansible python api`_.
-It will probably not be very useful on its own but moleculebook might be handy in those situation where you know you shouldn't implement a hackaround. ;-)
+It will probably not be very useful on its own but moleculebook might be handy in those situations where you know you shouldn't implement a hackaround. ;-)

 Here is an example on how to run an ansible playbook programmatically from